SinisterSpatula/Gpi2/README.md

 # Gpi scripts

-Install the Xboxdvr from the driver packages in RetroPie-Setup, Travis!!!
+Install the Xboxdvr from the driver packages in RetroPie-Setup.

 Enable it and disable it.
-Gah!

 Usage